Computer model locks in Broncos vs. Raiders picks, score prediction for NFL Week 14

 The Denver Broncos aren't expecting an easier time in NFL Week 14 when they visit their AFC West rivals, the Las Vegas Raiders.
 The Broncos (10-2) have won nine in a row but have had some close ones, including last week's overtime victory against Washington.
 And while the Raiders (2-10) have had little to write home about this season, they managed to hold Denver in check in a 10-7 road loss in Week 10.

 Kickoff from Allegiant Stadium is set for 4:05 p.m.
 ET on CBS and Paramount+.
-The Broncos are 7.5-point favorites in the latest Raiders vs. Broncos consensus odds, while the total is set at 40.5.
+The Broncos are 7.5-point favorites in the latest Raiders vs. Broncos odds, while the total is 40.5 points.
+The Broncos are -457 money line favorites (risk $457 to win $100), while the Raiders are +353 underdogs.
 You can watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Broncos vs. Raiders at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: